Reid TCPA Settlement

 Class Counsel will request from the Court an award of attorneys’ fees and expenses and for service awards for the Representative Plaintiff.
 The total amount sought for attorneys’ fees, will not exceed $725,000, 25% of the Settlement Fund.
 The amount of costs incurred by the attorneys will not exceed $100,000.
 (Those costs do not include the costs incurred by the Claims Administrator in providing notice and claims administration services, estimated to be $172,500, for which compensation from the Settlement Fund will also be sought.)
 The amount sought as a service award for the Representative Plaintiff will not exceed $5,000.
 Class Counsel’s fees and expenses, and the service award will be paid from the Settlement Fund.

 Defendant has agreed not to oppose an award of attorneys' fees in an amount not to exceed $725,000, nor request for an additional award for the costs incurred in litigating the Action, such costs not to exceed $100,000.
 You have the right to object to the requested fees and expenses and awards.
-Class Counsel will file their papers in support of final approval of the settlement and their application for attorneys’ fees and reimbursement of expenses and for service awards to the Representative Plaintiff no later than January 19, 2018.
+Class Counsel will file their papers in support of final approval of the settlement and their application for attorneys’ fees and reimbursement of expenses and for service awards to the Representative Plaintiff no later than 30 days prior to the deadline for objecting to the Settlement.
 These papers will also be posted in the Settlement Documents section of this website.

 Abbas Kazerounian, Esq.